 An endoscopic retrograde cholangiopancreatography procedure, or an ERCP, is a procedure used to identify gallstones, tumors or narrowing in your bile ducts.
-This procedure is done using an endoscope, which is a thin, flexible tube with a light attached.
-The endoscope is inserted into your body through your mouth so your doctor can see inside.
+This procedure is done using an endoscope, which is a thin, flexible tube that can perform multiple tasks, and the introduction of dye to allow your gastroenterologist to accurately diagnose your condition.

 ERCP is a highly specialized procedure that should only be performed by experienced, skilled doctors.
-At MedStar Georgetown, our renowned endoscopic specialists perform a high volume of ERCPs yearly with an excellent success rate.
+At MedStar Georgetown University Hospital, our renowned endoscopic specialists perform a high volume of ERCPs yearly with an excellent success rate.

 Why perform an ERCP?